kait-al/Microbiome_SOPs/Amplicon_SOPs/README.md

 ## Cleanup

-Original .fastq files from Basespace in `reads` should be compressed back to .fasq.gz:
+Original .fastq files from Basespace in `reads` should be compressed back to .fastq.gz:
 ```
 gzip reads/*.fastq
 ```